Avangardum/Soteo/Docs/Overview.md

 unreferenced) and ability to use object pooling separately (such as pooling nodes for performance and avoiding pooling plain C# objects with complex lifetime).

+Most of the codebase is thread-unaware, meaning that it works under an assumption that no other thread is performing any concurrent reads or writes on any state.
+Since Godot always calls scripts on the main thread and uses a synchronization context that runs async continuations on the main thread, all code runs on the main thread by default, unless a thread is created explicitly.
+If any extra threads are created explicitly, they must honor the aforementioned assumption by not reading or writing any state.

 # DTO

 DTO (data transfer objects) are immutable groupings of data to be exchanged between functions.